truenas/middleware/docs/userguide/index.rst

 Losing an L2ARC device will not affect the integrity of the pool, but may have an impact on read performance, depending upon the workload and the ratio of dataset size to cache size.
 Note that a dedicated L2ARC device can not be shared between ZFS pools.

+.. note:: adding an L2ARC is not a substitute for insufficient RAM as L2ARC needs RAM in order to function.
+If you do not have enough RAM for a good sized
+   ARC you will not be increasing performance, and in most cases you will actually hurt performance and could potentially cause system instability.

 **Scrub:** similar to ECC memory scrubbing, all data is read to detect latent errors while they're still correctable.
 A scrub traverses the entire storage pool to read every data block, validates it against its 256-bit checksum, and repairs it if necessary.